Vital Information Kit

 Having any hitches in providing critical health and personal information to medical providers in an emergency is not an issue that our loved ones should have to deal with and it is preventable with planning and organization.

-For this reason, our Lifetime Planning financial advisors help our estate planning clients put together a Critical Information Vault (“CIV”).
+For this reason, our Lifetime Planning financial advisors help our estate planning clients put together a Vital Information Kit.
 This is a “grab and go” hard copy small file box that contains the essential documents needed if you or a loved one were to have to go to the hospital or get medical care in an emergency.

-The basic documents and pieces of information included in the CIV are:
+The basic documents and pieces of information included in the Vital Information Kit are: